Big Data Aggregation Strategy

 For aggregation data, new aggregated rows will replace the olds.

-We handle the switch by using 2 extra columns: valid
+We handle the switch by using 2 extra columns: valid and aggregation_time.

 The invalidation will look like this: